Skip to content

 tova

-t.sort_by(column, desc?) -> Table
+t.sortBy(column, desc?) -> Table

 Sorts the table by a column.
 Optionally in descending order.